 6 Conclusions

 The study concludes that while teachers, students, and parents share a common recognition of the value of English Studies, their emphases vary according to roles and expectations.
 Teachers prioritize cultural and intellectual development, students balance employability with personal growth, and parents emphasize career readiness.
 This divergence underscores the need for a more inclusive curriculum that integrates cultural, academic, and practical outcomes.
 By addressing student difficulties with theory and archaic texts, reforming evaluation methods to include creativity and applied skills, and aligning policy frameworks with stakeholder expectations, English education in Tamil Nadu can be strengthened to meet the demands of both local contexts and global opportunities.

+Consent

+As per international standards or university standards, respondents’ written consent has been collected and preserved by the author(s).

 Disclaimer (Artificial intelligence)